Dr. Kathryn Brush, Associate Professor (Art History)

 B.A., Art History and German, McMaster University, 1978

-Professor Brush is currently conducting research for a book that will map and contextualize the scholarly imagination of Arthur Kingsley Porter (1883-1933), professor of art history at Harvard University and North America’s pioneering scholar of medieval visual culture.
-She has received a three-year grant (2009-2012) from the Social Sciences and Humanities Research Council of Canada to support this project.
+Professor Brush is currently completing the research for a book that will map and contextualize the scholarly imagination of Arthur Kingsley Porter (1883-1933), professor of art history at Harvard University and North America’s pioneering scholar of medieval visual culture.
+She has received a multi-year grant from the Social Sciences and Humanities Research Council of Canada to support this project.
 She will spend the spring and summer of 2014 at the Adolph-Goldschmidt-Zentrum zur Erforschung der romanischen Skulptur at the Humboldt University in Berlin, where she will investigate a vital early chapter in the history of German-American relations in the field of art history.
 Her research will focus on analysis of the objects of study, investigative methods, and professional bonds that linked Porter to Germany’s most influential scholar of medieval art during the early decades of the twentieth century, Adolph Goldschmidt (1863-1944) of the University of Berlin.
 The results of her analysis of the Porter-Goldschmidt relationship have recently been published.